 Swan Valley Homesteads Protected Forever

-Landowners, Vital Ground, Collaborate to Conserve Ecologically Bountiful Area of Northwest Montana
+In 2013, Landowners and Vital Ground Collaborated to Conserve Ecologically Bountiful Area of Northwest Montana.

 According to Alice Brunson Lawrence’s memoir My Swan River Memories, it took five days for her parents’ covered wagon to journey from Missoula to their homestead near Condon, the area of Vital Ground’s most recent undertaking in Montana’s Swan Valley – the Elk Flats Neighbors Project.

 In 1917, Alice’s family and her parents Wiley and Minnie Brunson maneuvered their horses through stumps and a dusty path that sometimes went straight up over the mountain.
 It took four nights of camping and 80 jarring miles to travel from Missoula to the family’s homestead.

 During the early 1900s the Swan Valley was one of the last locations in the Lower 48 states open for homesteading.
 Interest was spurred when Northern Pacific Railroad shared plans to build a line through the valley.
 The railroad was given extensive land grants to log and encourage settlement.
 The Brunson’s recognized this opportunity and filed for a homestead and settled on 160 acres west of Elk Creek.

 As part of homestead requirements, the family cleared a portion of their forest and drained ponds for agricultural purposes.
 They also hayed a large, open meadow they called Long Meadow, which fed two horses and two cows.
 A nearby neighbor, also a homesteader, was hired to help build the family’s cabin and outbuildings.